OpenNebula/addon-3par/README.md

 * Live snapshots are tested only by using TCP communication with libvirtd on OpenNebula Nodes.
 Follow [this docs](https://docs.opennebula.org/5.8/deployment/open_cloud_host_setup/kvm_driver.html?highlight=qemu%20tcp#multiple-actions-per-host)
 * In `/var/lib/one/remotes/etc/vmm/kvm/kvmrc` also set `export QEMU_PROTOCOL=qemu+tcp`
 * Probably works out of the box, because by default `QEMU_PROTOCOL=qemu+ssh`, so it should tries to connect like this `virsh -c qemu+ssh://node/ ...`, but not tested

+### Volatile disks support info

+To make volatile disks working, we need to patch vmm driver action `attach_disk`.
+Patched file is available in `vmm/kvm` directory and have to be installed to `/var/lib/one/remotes/vmm/kvm/`.

 ### Configuring the System Datastore